kylehadland/kh-web-astro/src/content/blog/range_tool.md

 ### Limitations

 - Only a few starter items have been added to the select.
+- On iOS devices - to input a value with a decimal point, enter the number without the point, then go back and add the point where it should go.
-- Refresh the page and your changes will be lost, I'll add some session storage when time permits.
+- Refresh the page and your changes will be lost, I'll add some local storage when time permits. - **Update, added this functionality 26/07/23**

 ### Tech notes

-This functionality was added using React within Astro.
+This functionality was added using a React component within Astro.
 Sounds complicated, really isn't and is a credit to the team at Astro, check it out here [Astro Framework Components](https://docs.astro.build/en/core-concepts/framework-components/).